nhs-digital-gp-it-futures/BuyingCatalogueService/README.md

 ## Integration DB docker image
 In order to speed up the API Integration test execution, a docker image which contains all the data needed has been build.
 This docker image needs to be built locally before running the API Integration tests.
 It only needs to be built once, and then updated every time the DataModel changes.
+!
+Make sure you have the latest version of DataModel before you run the script.
-To build / update the image run `bash setup-integration-db.sh` in terminal (on Linux) or in GitBash (on Windows).
+To build / update the image run `integration-setup` script either in Powershell or Bash

 ## Troubleshooting
 `./integration-entrypoint.sh: line 2: $'\r': command not found` during the image build - run `dos2unix` on the integration-entrypoint.sh script